WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 <!-- HTML markup... -->
 ```

 Now, let's type the server state and add the client store definition.
+Remember, `filtered` is derived state, so you don't need to type it manually.

 ```ts
 // todo-list-block/view.ts